Labour Party Conference

 The Labour Party Conference is the annual conference of the British Labour Party.
 It is formally the supreme decision-making body of the party and is traditionally held in the final week of September, during the party conference season when the House of Commons is in recess, after each year's second Liberal Democrat Conference and before the Conservative Party Conference.
 The Labour Party Conference opens on a Sunday and finishes the following Wednesday, with an address by the Deputy Leader of the Labour Party; the Leader's address is usually on the Tuesday.
 In contrast to the Liberal Democrat Conference, where every party member attending its Conference, either in-person or online, has the right to vote on party policy, under a one member, one vote system, or the Conservative Party Conference, which does not hold votes on party policy, at the Labour Party Conference, 50% of votes are allocated to affiliated organisations (such as trade unions), and the other 50% to Constituency Labour Parties, but all voting in both categories is restricted to nominated representatives (known as delegates).
+Conference decisions are not binding on the party leadership, even if carried unanimously.

 Conference

 Delegates

-Delegates to the conference are elected by Constituency Labour Parties, affiliated trade unions and socialist societies.
+Delegates to the conference are elected by Constituency Labour Parties (CLPs), affiliated trade unions and socialist societies.
 Currently, affiliated trade unions hold 50% of the votes at the conference, down from 80% in the era before Tony Blair.
 Some 40% of the votes are wielded by the three largest trade unions (Unite, GMB, Unison).

 Resolutions

 Resolutions for debate are put forward by CLPs and unions before the conference begins.
-In recent years, party members have had less say in what is debated at the annual conference, as the party leadership has tried to move policy-making increasingly into the new National Policy Forums, which meet in private.
+Each CLP, Trade Union and Socialist Society may make one submission to Annual Conference, either a constitutional amendment (rule change) or a motion.

+CLPs, Trade Unions and Socialist Societies may submit emergency motions for consideration for debate by the Conference Arrangements Committee on urgent matters that have arisen since the deadline for motions.